-For new students, applying by the priority deadline means that if you're admitted to DU, you'll receive your aid offer in late February or soon after you're admitted (whichever comes later).
+For new students, applying by the priority deadline means that if you're admitted to DU, you'll receive your aid offer in early March or soon after you're admitted (whichever comes later).
 For continuing students, it means you can expect to receive your aid offer in early June.
 If you miss the priority deadline, you'll decrease your chances of receiving sought-after types of financial aid such as work-study, which draw from a limited pool of funding.
 You should still apply as soon as possible to get your aid offer!

 If you have been selected for verification by the U.S. Department of Education, we must collect further documentation before we can send you a financial aid offer.
 We'll notify you via email if we need additional information.Learn More

 When to Expect Your Financial Aid Offer